inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 Before we dive deeper into |project_name|, we will review review the QGIS techniques that we covered in Unit 2.
-We will once more go over some of they key aspects of QGIS, including adding vector and raster layers, symbolising layers, and using the Print Composer.
+We will once more go over some of they key aspects of QGIS, including adding vector and raster layers, symbolising layers and using the Print Composer.
 If you feel competent in all of these areas, feel free to jump ahead to the :ref:`next module <preparing-data-and-keywords-for-inasafe>`,